-Note: When this bit is set, the RDR register content will not be lost but the shift register will be overwritten.
+Note: When this bit is set, the RDR register content is not lost but the shift register is overwritten.

 Bit 2 = NF Noise flag.

 This bit is set by hardware when noise is detected on a received frame.
 It is cleared by a software sequence (an access to the SCISR register followed by a read to the SCIDR register).